beanlee999/mishabot/README.md

     │                       and how to set it up
     ├── requirements.yml    <-  YAML file containing dependency list for setting up │                       conda environment
-    ├── .dockerignore       <-  File for specifying files or directories │                       to be ignored by Docker contexts.
+    ├── chatbot.py          <-  Python scripts to set up Misha Chatbot ├── chatbot_tts.py      <-  Python scripts to run Misha Chatbot with voice annotation ├── SBERT               <-  Folder containing codes for sentence transformers ├── weights             <-  Folder containing weights for classification model
+    |                       (`classification.pt`)
-    ├── .pylintrc           <-  Configurations for `pylint`.
+    ├── codes               <-  Folders containing codes for training │   ├── classification.py
+    |   |                 ^- Codes to load `weights/classification.pt`, takes in embedded user
+    |   |                   input and return results as a question or not
+    |   ├── classification_train.py
+    |   |                 ^- Codes to train BERT classification model (question or not)
+    |   ├── faq_functions.py
+    |   |                 ^- Codes containing conversational, Q&A element of Misha
+    |   ├── faq_functions_tts.py
+    |   |                 ^- Codes containing conversational, Q&A element of Misha
+    |   |                 with text-to-speech element
+    │   └── faq_SBERT_train.py
+    |                     ^- codes to train SBERT model and save trained results in
+    |                       `SBERT/bot` folder
     ├── .gitignore          <-  File for specifying files or directories │                       to be ignored by Git.
-    ├── data                <-  Folders containing images files for model training │   ├── cleaned         <-  Directory containing raw zipped folders for
-    |   |                   training image
-    │   ├── extracted       <-  Directory containing extracted unzipped folders for
-    |                       training images, and image metadata stored in .pkl file

 ```

-**Steps to set up**
+# Steps to set up
 To set up and run the chatbot:

 1. In windows, open anaconda prompt.
 In Mac, open terminal.